xuwei-k/sbt-assembly/CONTRIBUTING.md

     }
     ```

-The above will be displayed nicely in fixed width font with Scala syntax highlights.
+The above will be displayed nicely in fixed width font with Scala syntax highlights on Github.

 ## pull reqs